Adams Furniture lives in two adjacent trades — antique sourcing and custom furniture making. Both happen under one roof and inform each other.

-Those years on the sourcing side trained the eye for what actually holds up — the proportions, the joinery, the materials, the upholstery construction that separates a piece still standing two centuries later from one that fell apart in a decade.
-That eye is still doing the work today, on every floor and in every shop.
+Decades of handling period furniture trained the eye for what actually holds up — the proportions, the joinery, the materials, the upholstery construction that separates a piece still standing two centuries later from one that fell apart in a decade.
+That eye is still doing the work today, on every floor and in every workshop.

 The two halves of Adams today — both shaped by the same decades of work.